-When you put Dart source code in a repository, whether using the pub tool, GitHub or another source code management system, you shouldn’t include most of the files that your IDE or code editor, the pub tool, and other tools generate.
+When you put Dart source code in a repository—using the pub tool, GitHub, or another source code management system—don’t include most of the files that your IDE or code editor, the pub tool, and other tools generate.

-Don’t commit the following files and directories created by pub and dart2js:
+Don’t commit the following files and directories created by pub:

-build/ packages/ pubspec.lock // Except for application packages .buildlog .packages .project .pub/
+build/ pubspec.lock // Except for application packages .packages .pub/

 Don’t commit the API documentation directory created by dartdoc: